 Socrates was never without critics.
-The comic poet Aristophanes ridiculed him in The clouds, and when his pupil Alcibiades had committed high treason, Socrates' position became very difficult.
-He was forced to drink hemlock after a charge that he had corrupted the youth.
+The comic poet Aristophanes ridiculed him in The Clouds, and when his pupil Alcibiades had committed high treason, Socrates' position became very difficult.
+The people's court (heliaia) condemned him to death after a charge that he had corrupted the youth; he was forced to drink hemlock.

 Socrates left no writings.
 His ideas must be reconstructed from the publications of his students, which include the philosophers Antisthenes and Plato and the historian Xenophon.